sushant822/machine-learning-challenge/README.md

 <hr>

-When we load the dataset, we find that it has 41 columns or features.
+When we load the dataset, we find that it has **41 columns or features**.
 When we try to predict the accuracy of any model, it is very important that we pick the right features.
 Poor feature selection can lead to a lower prediction accuracy of our model.

 So now the challenge is to find which features are useful and which are not.